machingclee/machingclee.github.io/static/media/368-prune-lambdas copy.412843ea.md

   type createProjectMsg struct {}
   ```

-  Recall that our `View` model return `tea.Cmd` in any update, and this custom message type is the return value of the following function:
+  Recall that our `View` model return `tea.Cmd` in any update, and this custom message type `createProjectMsg` is the return value of the following function:

   ```go
   func createProject() tea.Cmd {